CDonnerer/xgboost-distribution/README.rst

           :alt: XGBDistribution vs NGBoost

-Please see below for detailed benchmarking results.
+Please see the `experiments page`_ in the documentation for detailed results.

 Full XGBoost features
 ======================